-- EAT more of these: wild blueberries, fresh & frozen unsweetened fruit, raw spinach greens, avocado, banana’s, dulse flakes, kelp, sprouts, asparagus, and hemp seeds.
+- EAT MORE of these: wild blueberries, fresh & frozen unsweetened fruit of all kinds (glucose is the primary fuel of the human body no matter what you read), raw spinach greens, fresh avocado, fresh or frozen banana’s (smoothies!), dulse flakes, kelp, sprouts, steamed asparagus, and raw hemp seeds.

 Our thyroid gland is responsible for producing T4 which is converted to T3 – the active thyroid hormone.
 Our thyroid gland is our commander in chief and plays a large role in energy production.
 All of the cells in our body need T3 and without it, things don’t work as well.
 Think of T3 like gas for your car.